mateusznowakdev/door-controller/README.md

 - Time of the first operation in a series
 - Time of the last operation in a series (does not apply if the divider is set to 1)
 - Total time reserved for all operations
-- Divider (total number of operations in a series)
+- Total number of operations in a series (a _divider_)
 - Preview changes
 - Save and return to the main menu screen

-This example configuration will turn on the motor for 25 seconds at 08:00, 11:00, 14:00, and 17:00 every day.
+This example configuration will turn on the motor for approximately 25 seconds at 08:00, 11:00, 14:00, and 17:00 every day.

-It might be necessary to change these values according to the weather conditions and motor parameters.
+It might be necessary to fine-tune these values according to the weather conditions and motor parameters.

-To disable the operation, set the total time to 0.
+To disable any opening or closing operation, set the total time to 0.

 ### Preview menu